Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Introduction

 In this paper, we propose \emph{Attention-space Contrastive Guidance} (ACG), a training-free, single-pass guidance mechanism that operates directly within the self-attention layers of an LVLM.
-Rather than applying a single global correction at the output layer, ACG performs contrastive guidance in attention space by constructing image--text (image-conditioned) and text-only (unconditional) attention paths within a single forward pass and using their difference to steer attention toward visual evidence as decoding unfolds.
-We further characterize the approximation bias introduced by masking-based construction of the text-only path and apply an orthogonalized correction that isolates the purely visual contribution.
-This attention-space formulation provides fine-grained, interpretable control over cross-modal alignment while remaining computationally efficient, achieving comparable or better hallucination reduction than prior multi-pass contrastive decoding methods.
+Instead of applying a single global correction at the output layer, ACG performs contrastive guidance in attention space by constructing image-conditioned and approximate text-only attention paths within a single forward pass, and using their difference to steer generation toward visual evidence as decoding unfolds.
+We further characterize the approximation bias introduced by the masking-based construction of the text-only path, and mitigate it with an orthogonalized correction that suppresses components aligned with the text-only path.
+This attention-space formulation enables fine-grained control over cross-modal alignment while remaining computationally efficient, allowing ACG to achieve comparable or better hallucination reduction than prior multi-pass contrastive decoding methods at substantially lower cost.

-Our main contributions are as follows: \begin{itemize} \item We formulate LVLM hallucination mitigation as contrastive guidance in attention space and instantiate it as Attention-space Contrastive Guidance (ACG), a training-free single-pass mechanism that constructs image-conditioned and approximate text-only attention paths within each attention layer and performs attention-level correction of cross-modal biases during decoding. \item To compensate for the approximation bias induced by the masking-based approximation of the unconditional path in attention space, we introduce an orthogonalized correction that cleanly separates visual contributions from language priors. \item We demonstrate that ACG consistently improves faithfulness on standard hallucination benchmarks, including CHAIR and POPE, while achieving comparable or better hallucination reduction with up to 2$\times$ lower inference latency than prior training-free logit-level guidance baselines. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We formulate LVLM hallucination mitigation as contrastive guidance in attention space, and instantiate it as Attention-space Contrastive Guidance (ACG), a training-free, single-pass method that constructs image-conditioned and approximate text-only attention paths within each attention layer to correct cross-modal biases during decoding. \item To compensate for the approximation bias induced by the masking-based construction of the text-only path, we introduce an orthogonalized correction that suppresses components aligned with the text-only path, yielding a more visually grounded guidance signal. \item We demonstrate that ACG consistently improves faithfulness on standard hallucination benchmarks, including CHAIR and POPE, while achieving comparable or better hallucination reduction with up to 2$\times$ lower inference latency than prior training-free logit-level guidance baselines. \end{itemize}